kentlexter/PychanDSC/README.md

 # Installation Guides (Day 1) - 🐍 Taming Your Python

+# PPT Slides & Bonus Gift
+Day 1: Will be posted on Oct.
+20, 2020
+Day 2: Will be posted on Oct.
+20, 2020
+Bonus Gift: Will be announced after event!

 ## How to install Python (Windows)
 [▶️ Click me for a Youtube demo!](https://youtu.be/QjGUms3qUy0)